enflow/wsl2-php-development/README.md

   - Set `LocalIPv4BindingAddress` to `127.0.0.1`
   - Save the changes (Ctrl+S)
 - Go to File -> Open Acrylic Configuration
-- Paste the following at the end of the file:
+- Paste the following at the end of the file (these subdomains are specific to Enflow's use-case, modify where needed):
 ```
 127.0.0.1 *.foundation.test
 127.0.0.1 *.enflow.test